When you go travelling, there is one piece of travel gear you have to take:

 The suspension system on the backpack is very sturdy and stable, which takes the weight off your back.
 Plus, the shoulder straps have excellent and can be adjusted easily.

-A major plus of the Osprey Packs Farpoint 55 is that it has a suitcase opening, instead of being top-loading.
+A major plus of the Osprey Farpoint 55 is that it has a suitcase opening, instead of being top-loading.
 This makes it easier to access your clothes without digging through the bag trying to find them!

 This is one of the best travel backpacks if you plan on travelling light, and aren’t taking too much with you.